-Stage I is considered "pre-heart failure."
+Stage I is considered “pre-heart failure.”
 High-risk individuals include patients with high blood pressure, diabetes, hypertension, metabolic syndrome, and coronary artery disease.
-If you have a family history of alcohol abuse, rheumatic fever, cardiotoxic drug therapy, or cardiomyopathy, you are also at risk.
+A family history of alcohol abuse, rheumatic fever, cardiotoxic drug therapy, or cardiomyopathy can increase your risk.

 There are no notable symptoms that mark this stage of congestive heart failure.
 Patients in Stage I can typically manage their condition with lifestyle modifications.
 Those who smoke, drink alcohol, or use illegal drugs should discontinue use immediately.
-They should also begin a regular exercise regimen, plan healthier meals with vegetables and lean protein, and ask your healthcare provider about helpful medication.
+They should begin a regular exercise regimen, plan healthier meals with vegetables and lean protein, and ask about helpful medication.

 The second stage of congestive heart failure carries some noticeable symptoms.
 Most commonly, they appear after physical activity.
-After exercise or other moderate physical exertion, patients may experience symptoms such as heart palpitations, shortness of breath, and fatigue.
+After exercise or other moderate physical exertion, patients may experience some symptoms.
+These symptoms may include—but are not limited to—heart palpitations, shortness of breath, and fatigue.

 To manage Stage II, patients should follow the same lifestyle changes as Stage I. With healthier lifestyle choices, patients may be able to keep symptoms at bay.
 However, closer monitoring from your healthcare professionals is recommended.
 A coronary artery bypass, valve repair, or valve replacement may also be considered.